Jo-R/HooksTalk/hooks.md

   - call order cf its an array (or linked list) stuff https://codesandbox.io/s/izqhl
   - SO WHAT AM I GONNA SAY AOUT THIS?
 - most common sighting of linter warnings: missing dependencies in useEffect - quote some stuff from the docs here as well probably

   - https://codesandbox.io/s/hooks-talk-useeffect-and-dependencies-c1b1c
   - so we move the set timeout to useEffect since we want to run it once state has actually changed
   - and if we have no dependencies it works
   - but I don't want to run it every render, just after word has changed -> we don't get anything happen when the props also change so we get the wrong message
   - so we either:

     - add the function as a dep and wrap in useCallback
     - move the function inside useEffect
     - (or lift it out the component is another solution)

+  - think about effects as synchronising the UI rather than as part of a lifecycle

 ## Write your own hooks